 Also, you do have a much lower price too, which is exactly what you really need when you want a diamond alternative.
 Some of the other precious stones you can use as a diamond alternatives are also quite affordable, so affordability has to be a major point of focus at this time.

 Moissanite is also known for the fact that it’s a lighter stone when compared to a diamond.
 Even if you get the same carat for both diamonds and moissanite, the latter one will always be lighter.
 Which is a good thing, because very large diamonds can be extremely hard to wear around your neck or on your hand.

-Sapphire is considered to be a great option just because it looks amazing and its color always makes the engagement ring shine.
+Sapphire is considered to be a great diamond alternative not just because it looks amazing, but because its color always makes the engagement ring shine.
 It’s also super durable when compared to other stones and its visual appeal is outstanding to say the least.

 Normally a deep, dark blue color, sapphires symbolize & represent royalty, virtue, and general good luck.
 The stone is also known to be tied to wisdom & knowledge, so it is a perfect option for the naturally curious,

 Despite being a rare stone, sapphires are a lot cheaper than diamonds, and a great engagement ring alternative.
 If you are in the market for a traditional stone without color, white sapphires are also available, although we love the natural blue!

 Green sapphire stones are often the cheapest and easiest to find.
 Pure green is rarer, and most sapphires have yellow or blue hints to them, giving them a rich and unique color styling.
 You can also find pink sapphires, although they are more expensive and difficult to find.

 If you’re on a budget, morganite is a great diamond alternative stone specifically for rose gold engagement rings and it’s just a pleasure to wear.
 It has a stellar clarity and brilliance.
 The natural shades of pink and warm tones within the stone are visually appealing, and are sure to stun anyone who catches a glimpse.